 - Figure out what types of data your company collects and how that data gets stored and protected.

 - Make sure your carrier has experience selling this type of insurance.

-- Look for broad coverage, low limits and low deductibles.
+- Look for broad coverage, but also low limits and low deductibles.

 - Watch out for exclusions that could leave your business exposed.

-- Be sure your business cyber security makes the grade.
+- Finally, make sure your business cybersecurity makes the grade.

-Insurance can keep you and your business on a stable financial footing if a security event occurs, but it should not offer a false sense of security.
-It cannot protect you or your business from cybercrimes and cannot substitute for basic security protocols such as firewalls, antivirus protection, data backups and routinely updated software patches.
+Insurance can keep you and your business on a stable financial footing if a security event occurs.
+However, it should not offer a false sense of security.
+It cannot protect you or your business from cybercriminals, and it cannot substitute for basic security protocols such as firewalls, antivirus protection, data backups, and routinely updated software patches.